 Set expectations with your team, and communicate with your customers so they know what's coming.

-Define Your Audience - Make sure you know how you intend to use Statuspage.
+Define Your Page Type - Make sure you know how you intend to use Statuspage.
 Is this for internal or external communication?
-Should everyone receive the same updates or do certain issues only affect certain end users.
+Should everyone receive the same updates or do certain issues only affect certain end-users.

 Rally The Troops - Define which team(s) and roles own the Statuspage.
 This is crucial for initial implementation and longevity.
 Better to sort this out Day 1, before the first live incident.